...a site for amateur astronomers, and more...

 Since 1989, I have presented programs, conducted star parties, and taught classes for children and adults in schools, camps, parks and many other settings.
 While I have cut my schedule back considerably, I am still available for limited engagements by request.
 See PROGRAMS for my schedule and more information.
 [See MAPS & DIRECTIONS for star party areas near Waco.]

-My two books -- (A Beginner's Guide to) Learning the Night Sky, 2nd Edition and Stargazer's Life List -- are currently out-of-print (for hard copies), but are available at no cost using Dropbox.
+My two books -- (A Beginner's Guide to) Learning the Night Sky, 2nd Edition and Stargazer's Life List -- are currently out-of-print (for hard copies), but e-copies (not Kindle) are available at no cost using Dropbox.
 You may read about the books and downloading them at BOOKS.

 You can find some basic stargazing information, especially helpful to new stargazers, at INFORMATION.
 CTAS